rgitrepo/kubernetes-beginner-to-pro/docs/day7/gateway-api.md

 When managing Gateways, you may encounter issues.
 Here are some common troubleshooting tips:

 - **Check Gateway Status:** Ensure the Gateway is in a `Ready` state.
 If not, inspect the `GatewayClass` and `Listeners`.
 - **Verify Routes:** Ensure your `HTTPRoute` or other route types are correctly linked to the Gateway and have valid configurations.
+Also, ensure that the Gateway's listener explicitly allows the attachment of the Routes.
 - **Logs:** Check the logs of your Gateway controller for any errors or warnings.

 [Back to TOC](#table-of-contents)

 ### Conclusion